bonitasoft/bonita-doc/md/draw-bpmn-diagram.md

 We will use an iterative approach in the process development.
 This means that in the first iteration, we will have a few limitations:
 - a single user will perform all the tasks
 - we won't collect data from the user
-- the process will follow a single path - the one for an unsatisfied customer, which will be called "happy path"
+- the process will follow a single path - in this case the one for an unsatisfied customer - which will be called "happy path" because its design is the best case scenario to run the entire process smoothly.

 As we introduce data in our process definition and configure actors, a user will be able to input data in web forms, the process will follow paths that depend on data values, and different users will be involved.
 :::